Some sample archaeological talks and lectures from a great speaker...

 3. Roman Mosaics

 Most people love Roman mosaics.
 They were popular in elite residences throughout the Empire.
 But most of them contain a hidden protective device - let me reveal it to you!
+(I have just submitted a book idea to The History Press on this topic.
+You will never look at mosaics in the same light again if they publish my theories!).

 4. The Archaeology of the South Downs National Park